 Where am I now?

-Three years into my journey has forced me down a complex path of self discovery and healing.
+Three years into my journey has forced me down a complex path of self-discovery and healing.
 This is often unavoidable when you desire the freedom and flexibility to work to your own rhythms and to be your own boss.
-This is unavoidable with a difficult childhood, a lifetime of people pleasing and being an expert in self criticism.
+This is unavoidable with a difficult childhood, a lifetime of people pleasing, and being an expert in self-criticism.

 Much of what I have found has been enlightening and nourishing.
-But, self discovery can come at a price too.
+But, self-discovery can come at a price too.
 Let me explain.

 The old normal

-Gagging on my toothbrush, or emotionally numbing myself down became the normal for me when I was doing work that I endured rather than loved.
-Twenty years as a physiotherapist taught me to be grateful for what I had, the security of a job for life and the ability to hide who I really was behind a uniform (even to hide from myself).
+Gagging on my toothbrush, or emotionally numbing myself down became normal for me when I was doing work that I endured rather than loved.
+Twenty years as a physiotherapist taught me to be grateful for what I had, the security of a job for life, and the ability to hide who I really was behind a uniform (even to hide from myself).

 The new normal

 On my journey, I explored my creative side and my deep desire to make art.
 Options and ideas came flooding in.
-I dabbled with a few ideas (from website designing to illustrations for digital spaces).
+I dabbled with a few ideas (from website design to illustrations for digital spaces).

 However, I had a sense that I was creating art with a gun to my head.
-The gun being ‘How can I monetise my art?’
+The gun is ‘How can I monetize my art?’
 This was even before I had found my signature style (which is still evolving).
 I was learning and developing whilst attempting to provide professional services to meet the needs of clients who were commissioning me.
 It’s been a rapid learning curve against a backdrop of inexperience and naivety.

 Some of my experiences were amazing… many were not.
-At first, it was easy for me to take the victim route and to blame a difficult client (there were some difficult clients).
+At first, it was easy for me to take the victim route and blame a difficult client (there were some difficult clients).
 However, in recent times, I have come to understand my part in things.
 I am now the one becoming difficult…

 Partly because of the visceral reaction to my past career and partly because of my strengthened connection to my intuition; I have discovered what aspects of my art bring me joy and ease and what aspects leave me cold or anxious.